-Watch: Rafale aircraft's formal induction into Indian Air Force in Ambala
+Rafale aircraft gets water cannon salute at induction ceremony in Ambala

 Specifications and performance data of Rafale fighter jets

-According to reports, the French delegation will be represented by Emmanuel Lenain Ambassador of France to India, Air General Eric Autellet, Vice Chief of the Air Staff of the French Air Force and other senior officials.
+The Rafale jets were given a water cannon salute at the induction ceremony after stunning air maneuvers were performed by the Rafale, Su-30 and Jaguars.

-Watch the formal induction of Rafale aircraft into Indian Air Force at the Air Force Station in Ambala here
+The French delegation represented by Emmanuel Lenain Ambassador of France to India, Air General Eric Autellet, Vice Chief of the Air Staff of the French Air Force and other senior officials.

 Watch LIVE: Formal induction of Rafale aircraft into IAF at the Air Force Station in Ambala https://t.co/FuLl2Pz6Fy— Prasar Bharati News Services (@PBNS_India) September 10, 2020